ionic-team/trapeze/packages/website/docs/Operations/ios.md

 Updates values in the `INFOPLIST_FILE` for the given target and build, or updates the given plist `file`.
 Set `replace` to `true` to overwrite the entire target object (if `false`, the values will be merged):

+**New in 7.0.3 (not yet released)**:

-Additionally, raw plist XML can be supplied using `xml` (which can be supplied directly or through an env var).
+Raw plist XML can be supplied using `xml` (which can be supplied directly or through an env var).
 When using this option along with `file`, the entire plist file is overwritten with the given source.
 When not using `file` the values are merged into the `INFOPLIST_FILE`.

 ```yaml
 platforms: